NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/XSS (Cross-Site Scripting)/Don't Trust The Locals. Investigating the Prevalence of Persistent Client-Side Cross-Site Scripting in the Wild..md

 ## Attacker models

 **Network attacker**
 A network-level adversary capable of injecting arbitrary packets into any unencrypted connection between client and server.
 This attacker can manipulate HTTP responses and inject content into client storage, modifying cookies or local storage.
-The code injected might lie dormant and might be used later in time to attack the victim
+The code injected might lie dormant and might be used later in time to attack the victim.
+The attack can be carried out with HTTP if HSTS rules are not enforced correctly (this allows an HTTP version to set cookies for the HTTPS version, or to set cookies for parents domains)

 Example
 -  a victim connect to the WiFi of a coffee shop, which is controlled by an attacker